 The key to solving this with a SPA is to have your content also available at a fully-qualified URL that is in your sitemap.xml.
 That way, Google searches it.
 It doesn’t have to be the one that users see, however, when they come to your homepage.
 They may still see your SPA, but you just have to provide pages that Google can index with the content on it.
 This is a good use of the CMS because you are reusing your content across two mediums.

 Building accessible applications requires extra steps in development and testing regardless of the architecture.
 On SPA the task is bigger since your page completely changes the DOM structure with CSS transitions and animations.
 Asynchronous rendering of content can be difficult for screen readers to accurately interpret.
 Screen readers incur in focus behavior inconsistencies during the page transitions, even when ARIA and role attributes have been defined.
 JS library-specific components and modules may not meet accessibility best practices and focus-based event handlers can interfere with keyboard accessibility.

 If accessibility is among your application requirements, you must consider this as a deciding factor favoring MPA.
 Making a SPA accessible, although possible, will significantly increase the number of development and testing hours in your project.

-SPA development isn't cheaper or easier than MPA.
+SPA development isn’t cheaper or easier than MPA.
 SPA typically takes more effort to ensure application usability.
 Developers must spend time implementing features that already exist in the browser.
-For example: restoring the scroll position, keeping the page meta title in sync with the content, handling URLs, etc. Additionally, most IDEs don't support SPA, so developers have to use a browser's tools for debugging, what makes such task harder.
+For example: restoring the scroll position, keeping the page meta title in sync with the content, handling URLs, etc. Additionally, most IDEs don’t support SPA, so developers have to use a browser’s tools for debugging, which makes such a task more difficult.

 On the other hand, in cases where you must support a web API to be used by other clients, like a mobile app, a SPA can leverage the same API.
 So, using the SPA approach will be cheaper than reproducing the logic in server-side form.